stakeme-team/story-validators-race/README.md

 ## Rewards
 After successfully completing all four tasks you will receive:
-- 1300 test tokens for participation.
+- 1300 IP test tokens for participation.
 - A special STAKEME role in our Discord community.
-Holders of this role will receive 2 test tokens daily.
+Holders of this role will receive 2 IP test tokens daily.